hjisaac/recommender-system/README.md

-This project demonstrates the development of a **recommender system** leveraging **matrix factorization** techniques.
-The **Alternating Least Squares (ALS)** algorithm is at the core of this system, enabling precise user-item rating predictions.
+This project demonstrates the development of a **recommender system** leveraging **matrix factorization** techniques at first glance.
+The **Alternating Least Squares (ALS)** algorithm has been implemented, enabling user-item rating predictions.
 It has been validated using the **MovieLens dataset**, showcasing good performance and adaptability to real-world scenarios.

 ---